 Mindfulness no longer exists in your life:

-- If you had a mindfulness or meditation practice, it may have slipped if you are overwhelmed or burned out.
+- If you had a mindfulness or meditation practice, it may have slipped if you are overwhelmed or burnt out.
 To get back into the habit, download a useful app, or spend just five minutes when you wake up deep breathing and concentrating on your breath.

-You stay hidden inside whenever you can:
+You stay hidden inside whenever you can

-Staying connected when burned out
+Staying connected when burnt out

 Here are ways to stay connected while managing burnout: